 Welcome to the BerbeeWalsh Department of Emergency Medicine!

-Central to our mission are our patients and our community.
-Through state-of-the-art clinical facilities and services — including the only air medical service in the United States fully staffed by attending physicians — and robust clinical programs such as EMS, critical care and ultrasound, we deliver high-quality care to patients from across the upper Midwest.
-We also engage communities and health systems abroad through our global emergency medicine program.
+Central to this mission are our patients and communities.
+Through state-of-the-art clinical facilities and services — including the only air medical service in the United States with an attending physician on every transport — and robust clinical programs such as EMS, critical care, and ultrasound, we deliver high-quality care to patients from across the upper Midwest.
+Our global and social emergency medicine programs extend this impact internationally.

 Wisconsin Badgers Dr. James Berbee and Karen Walsh embraced the vision of our future and provided resources to build our clinical, research, and educational programs.
-Our founding chair, Dr. Azita Hamedani, set us on the course we are on today.
-I am excited and honored to build upon their legacy by pushing us forward, always focused on improving our specialty and fostering diversity, equity and inclusion in all aspects of our work.
+Our founding chair, Dr. Azita Hamedani, set the course we are on today.
+We continue to build on their legacy by pushing forward, always advancing our specialty and embedding social impact and belonging in all aspects of our work.

 Thank you for your interest in the BerbeeWalsh Department of Emergency Medicine at the University of Wisconsin School of Medicine and Public Health and UW Health.
 We invite you to join us on our journey!